-Cal is excited to be part of SCORE International as he and Sherrie continue the ministry God has opened up at UB and now also have the opportunity to be involved in sports mission trips.
+Cal is excited to be part of SCORE International as he and Sherrie continue the ministry God has opened up and now also have the opportunity to be involved in sports mission trips.
 “We are truly blessed to be a part of what God is doing through SCORE.
 It’s great to be on this team!”

 As an athlete, Kern was the first two-time All-American soccer player at Buffalo State College.
 In 1972 he was drafted in the first round by the North American Soccer League’s Toronto Metros and played six months before shattering his kneecap during a game.
 He served the next year as the assistant soccer coach at his alma mater and worked in the family business before accepting Christ and entering full-time vocational ministry.